magosil86/bumblebee/index.md

 ### Example application areas include:

-1. quantifying HIV transmission patterns in the context of HIV prevention initiatives such as universal test-and-treat
+1. quantifying transmission patterns of HIV, the virus causes AIDS, in the context of HIV prevention initiatives such as universal test-and-treat

-2. quantifying SARS-COV-2 transmission patterns in the presence of heterogeneous vaccine uptake
+2. quantifying transmission patterns of SARS-COV-2, virus causes COVID-19, in the presence of heterogeneous vaccine uptake

 ## Installation: bumblebee [**R** package](https://github.com/magosil86/bumblebee)